Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 Germination will happen in the first week, with round leaves emerging from the soil.
 Note that buckwheat seeds can be grown and harvested as microgreens, too!

 Buckwheat cycles through its growth process quickly, going from seed to flower in six weeks, ending its life cycle by producing more seeds in just 13 weeks.
+Note that buckwheat thrives in full sun and does not like overly shaded areas.

 buckwheat plants growing in a garden